How to choose the right Six Sigma consultant

 A good professional relationship should be based on shared values and mutual respect.

 Find out what that person’s general strategies are to solving problems and approaching employee resistance.
-It is important to choose someone with good communication skills who will be able to effectively communicate what they are doing and why it is important.
+Choose someone with good communication skills who can effectively communicate what they’re doing and why it matters.

-Interview a Variety of People
+Interview a variety of people

-It is important to point out that this should not turn into a fishing expedition or an excuse to procrastinate.
+This shouldn’t turn into a fishing expedition or an excuse to procrastinate.

 That being said, you should interview a variety of people until you have a sense of who will be the right person for your company.